 –Debjani Lahiri from TheVagabong

-One of the mythological story says that, King Hiranyakashyap ordered his sister Holika to burn his own son Prahlad who was devotee of Lord Narayana.
-Holika had boon that fire can’t burn her.
+One of the mythological stories says that King Hiranyakashyap ordered his sister Holika to burn his own son Prahlad who was a devotee of Lord Narayana.
+Holika had a boon that fire can’t burn her.
 She took young Prahlada in her lap to burn him, but he got saved and she was immolated.
-And thus, the rituals of Holika Dahan is performed by lighting a bonfire while chanting prayers on the previous day of Holi.
+And thus, the rituals of Holika Dahan are performed by lighting a bonfire while chanting prayers on the previous day of Holi.

-However if you want to experience different version of Holi, head to West Bengal where you can visit Dol or Basanta Utsav at Shantiniketan.
-Don’t miss this one of the most famous festivals of India.
+However, if you want to experience a different version of Holi, head to West Bengal where you can visit Dol or Basanta Utsav at Shantiniketan.
+Don’t miss this one of the most famous festivals in India.